Who painted the portrait, or Whose child is this?

 Impressionism or Expressionism?

-Impressionism is an instant impression, light, colored shadows, separate brushstrokes, and France.
-Expressionism implies the artist's experiences, broken gestures, defiantly bright or dirty-dark colors, Germany and Austria.
-But is it really simple when you have to identify a particular painting?
-Are you sure that you will not confuse Monet and Schiele?16 questions298 passed the test
+Impressionism is associated with an instant impression, light, colored shadows, separate brushstrokes, and France.
+Expressionism implies the artist's experiences, broken gestures, defiantly bright or dirty-dark colors, and the associations take us to Germany and Austria.
+But is it really simple to identify a particular painting?
+Are you sure that you will not confuse Monet and Schiele?16 questions411 passed the test

 Kid`s drawing or a museum masterpiece?